Rhitabrat/ML-Course-SkillSanta/README.md

-# ML-Course-SkillSanta-
+# ML-Course-SkillSanta

-The contents of the course "Machine Learning with Python-Certification Program"
+These are contents of the course: "Machine Learning with Python-Certification Program"